lorenzofox3/dismoi/README.md

 ### Create a provider

-You pass the injectable registry to the ``createProvider`` alongside with the injectable list you want to expose to the ``createProvider`` function.
+You pass the injectable registry to the ``createProvider`` function alongside with the injectable list you want to expose.
 It gives you a function to instantiate the module:

 Example using the injectables aforementioned